brandonbottini/Elk-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _The main advantage of using automating configuration with Ansible is that all the machines to be configurd in the same way._
+- _The main advantage of using automating configuration with Ansible is that all the machines to be configurd in the same way without any human errors._

 The playbook [Install-Elk](Ansible/Install-elk.yml) implements the following tasks:
 - Sets maximum map count